This post may contain affiliate links. Please see our disclosure policy.

 - Cucumbers: You can use garden cucumbers, English cucumbers, cocktail cucumbers, or standard grocery store cucumbers.
 If using wax-coated cucumbers, peel them first for the best texture.

 - Onions: Yellow onion is classic, but sweet onions work beautifully if you prefer a milder flavor.
+Avoid red onions, as they overpower the cucumbers.

 - Sour Cream: Use full-fat or reduced-fat sour cream for the creamiest dressing.
 Fat-free sour cream tends to become thin and watery.